habibur18/event-360/README.md

 To get a local copy of this project up and running, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/habibur18/event-360`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd front-end`
 3. Install dependencies: `npm install`
 4. Go to Front-end folder
 5. Start the development server: `npm run dev`